Connect with us

 The district’s superintendent says he’s aware of the community’s complaints, but many of the problems are bigger than he alone can fix, and also questions whether others’ issues are racially motivated.

 At a community meeting on Aug.
 25, Superintendent Otha Belcher fielded questions from a heated crowd.
 Parents pressed him for solutions to the district’s infrastructure woes and ways to address the declining enrollment, problems Belcher said his team is actively working to address.
-Parents repeatedly said that they wanted “less and more action.”
+Parents repeatedly said that they wanted “less talk and more action.”

 At the community meeting, Belcher said HVAC renovations have been on the books for months in the district’s plans to spend pandemic relief funds, but have been generally delayed by supply issues and became more urgent when several units quit completely.
 Portable units are currently in place in every classroom without air, according to Belcher.

-“It’s so embarrassing and it’s just such a stain on our town and community that we can’t even take an entire summer … to get this figured out and get in our buildings with air conditioning and food,” said Todd Davis, president of the Bell Academy Booster Club.
+“It’s so embarrassing and it’s just such a stain on our town and community that we can’t even take an entire summer … to get this figured out and get children in our buildings with air conditioning and food,” said Todd Davis, president of the Bell Academy Booster Club.

 The air conditioning issues have also compounded problems for meals served by the schools.
 Child Nutrition Director Shenika Newsom said at the meeting that when the high school’s kitchen was without air conditioning they drove meals over in vans for a few days from the middle school, but regular cafeteria service has since resumed.
 She said supply chain issues will continue to cause meal substitutions and changes to menus.